Binde, Per (2022). A bibliography of empirical studies on gambling advertising (5th ed.). Gothenburg, Sweden: OnGambling.org

 Abbott, Max, Per Binde, David Hodgins, David Korn, Alexius Pereira, Rachel Volberg & Robert Williams.
 2013.
 Conceptual Framework of Harmful Gambling: An International Collaboration.
 Guelph, Ontario, Canada: The Ontario Problem Gambling Research Centre (OPGRC)

 The first edition of the Conceptual Framework of Harmful Gambling was published in 2013.
-A revised and enlarged edition was published in the autumn of 2015.
+A revised and enlarged edition was published in the autumn of 2015 and a thoroughly revised third edition in 2018.
 The Conceptual Framework is now sponsored by the Gambling Research Exchange Ontario (GREO).

 Binde, Per.
 2013. ”Spelberoende” och relaterade begrepp: Vad betyder de egentligen?
 Lotteriinspektionens skriftserie 4, 19-38.